 So we’ve answered your burning question, “Can dogs see colour?” and told you which colours your pooch can see.
 Now, you’re probably wondering if all those red and green toys you bought him were a waste of money.

-And while the likelihood is that your dog will still play with toys in the red or green spectrum, you may notice he goes a little crazy over anything yellow or blue coloured.
-But now, you know exactly why.
+And while the likelihood is that your dog will still play with toys in the red or green spectrum, you may notice he finds it easier to pick up anything yellow or blue coloured, especially on a red or green background.
+Now, you know exactly why.

 Stanley Coren, writing in Psychology Today explained his view: “One amusing or odd fact is that the most popular colours for dog toys today are red or safety orange (the bright orange-red on traffic cones or safety vests).
 However red is difficult for dogs to see.
 It may appear as a very dark brownish grey or perhaps even a black.”
 “This means that that bright red dog toy that is so visible to you may often be difficult for your dog to see.